 Celebrating Christmas in Lapland is a wonderfully magical experience – with the snow topped landscapes outside, and cosy fires indoors.
 This Christmas tour is based in a small town outside Rovaniemi and introduces you to the incredible animals of the Arctic as well as Santa Claus himself.
 Visit the post office and headquarters of Santa Claus in Rovaniemi, enjoy a white Christmas in your own family apartment with self-catering facilities as well as breakfast and dinners fully included.
 Based within the wildlife park complex, in between your winter activities such as snowmobiling and dogsledding, see the polar bears as well as endless visits into the zoo.

 - Action-packed Christmas holiday with the opportunity to enjoy traditional husky sledding, search for the Northern Lights and visit Rovaniemi

 - Visit Santa Claus in his secret forest hideout

 - Stay within the amazing Ranua Wildlife Park and meet the creatures of the Arctic.
 Using modern & expertly crafted enclosures, see animals such as polar bears, moose, golden eagles, Arctic foxes, otter, lynx, elk and deer in the snow setting.
 Grab a sled for quick & fun travel around the zoo.

-- Relax in contemporary style log cabins, suitable for families and groups
+- Relax in contemporary style log cabins with your own sauna, lounge with log fire and kitchen, suitable for families and groups

 - Day 1